HelloWorld-1017/MATLAB-based-picoscope-4824A-block-data-acquisition-system/README.md

 # Usage

-Download and unzip this repository, and then run the `run.m`.
+Download and unzip this repository, and then run the `.\gui\run.m`.